Novaline-product-dev/Blender/Utilities/wiki_sim/Readme.md

 #Usage Notes

+This process will help you set up similarity queries on the Wikipedia corpus using `gensim`.

 1. Download the [latest Wikipedia dump](https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2).
 (This is around 14 GB.)

 2. Use Attardi's `wikiextractor` to get from the .xml.bz2 format to HTML.
 First, get the script: